LordGoatius/LordGoatius.github.io/README.md

 }

 It's not much, but it'll do
-It barely in Aplha rn.
-Ill update this as time goes on, and it'll get more professional.
+It not even in Aplha rn.
+I'll update this as time goes on, and it'll get more professional.

   -Jimmy O